sodium-friends/docs/docs/onetimeauthentication.md

 ```js
 sodium.crypto_onetimeauth_final(state, out)
 ```
-Finalize a given hash state and write the digest to `output` buffer
+Finalize a given hash state and write the digest to `out` buffer
 * `state` must be a buffer of length `crypto_onetimeauth_STATEBYTES` bytes
 * `out` must be a `buffer` of length `crypto_onetimeauth_BYTES` bytes